-The 2040 Comprehensive Metropolitan Transportation Plan and associated air quality conformity determination was adopted in 2013.
-Work on the 2045 Comprehensive Metropolitan Transportation Plan should be completed in early FY 2018.
-Activities related to the plan in 2018 will be continuous regular data collection, plan updates as necessary to incorporate fresh planning recommendations from local and regional studies, and implementation of the Metropolitan Transportation Plan through local and statewide coordination.
+The 2045 Comprehensive Metropolitan Transportation Plan and associated air quality determinations were adopted in 2019.
+Work on the 2050 Comprehensive Metropolitan Transportation Plan will continue and will include regular data collection, plan updates as necessary to incorporate updated planning recommendations from local and regional studies, and implementation of the Metropolitan Transportation Plan through local and statewide coordination.

-II-B-1: Collection of Base Year Data
+II-B-1: Base Year Data Collection